michelebernardini/T2D-early-risk-identification/README.md

 The aim of this work was to propose a high-interpretable ensemble Regression Forest model combined with data imputation strategies, able to extract clinical factors from EHR data for providing early-preventive knowledge of glucose tolerance deterioration representing risk condition for type 2 diabetes.

-We tested the reliability of the proposed approach, named Ty-Ger, on the Italian Federation of General Practitioners dataset, named FIMMG_obs dataset, publicly available at the following link: http://vrai.dii.univpm.it/content/fimmgobs-dataset
+We tested the reliability of the proposed approach, named TyG-er, on the Italian Federation of General Practitioners dataset, named FIMMG_obs dataset, publicly available at the following link: http://vrai.dii.univpm.it/content/fimmgobs-dataset

 We tested the TyG-er appraoch in 3 different experimental procedures: